MicrosoftDocs/cloud-adoption-framework/docs/getting-started/migrate.md

 Deliverable

-- Deploy a management baseline
+- Deploy a management baseline.
-- Complete the Ops Management Workbook
+- Complete the Ops Management Workbook.
-- Identify any workloads which will require an Azure Architecture Review assessment
+- Identify any workloads that will require an Azure Architecture Review assessment.
 - Timeline risks:
-  - Review the workbook: 1 hour per application owner
+  - Review the workbook: One hour per application owner
-  - Complete the Azure Architecture Review assessment: 1 hour per application
+  - Complete the Azure Architecture Review assessment: One hour per application

 Involved teams